Club Brugge KV

 Club Brugge Koninklijke Voetbalvereniging (/nl/), (Note: Club in isolation: /nl/; /vls/.) known simply as Club Brugge (in English also: Club Bruges), is a Belgian professional football club based in Bruges, Belgium.
 It was founded in 1891 and its home ground is the Jan Breydel Stadium, which has a capacity of 29,042.
 They play in the Belgian Pro League, the top domestic league in Belgian football.

-One of the most decorated clubs in Belgian football, Club Brugge has been crowned Belgian league champions 19 times, second only to major rivals Anderlecht, and shares the Jan Breydel Stadium with city rival Cercle Brugge, with whom they contest the Bruges derby.
+One of the most decorated clubs in Belgian football, Club Brugge has been crowned Belgian league champions 20 times, second only to major rivals Anderlecht, and shares the Jan Breydel Stadium with city rival Cercle Brugge, with whom they contest the Bruges derby.

-Throughout its long history, "Club" has enjoyed much European football success, reaching two European finals and three European semi-finals.
+Throughout its long history, the club has enjoyed much European football success, reaching two European finals and three European semi-finals.
 Club Brugge is the only Belgian club to have played the final of the European Cup (now the UEFA Champions League) as of November 2024, losing to Liverpool in the final of the 1978 season.
 They also lost in the 1976 UEFA Cup Final to the same opponents.
 Club Brugge holds the European record for the highest number of consecutive participations in the UEFA Europa League (20), the record number of Belgian Cups (12), and the record number of Belgian Super Cups (18).